Tax Attorney Job Description, Courses & Certification Requirements

 Internal Revenue Service’s Enrolled Agent Program

 Tax attorneys who will represent clients regarding IRS matters must become Enrolled Agents (EAs) through the Internal Revenue Service’s Enrolled Agent Program.
-Lawyers interested in becoming EAs must pass a three-part exam covering the topics of individual and business tax returns.
+Lawyers interested in becoming EAs must pass a three-part exam covering the topics of personal and business tax returns.
 They must also observe certain ethical standards and complete 72 hours of continuing education courses every three years.
 Once tax attorneys have become EAs, they are granted unlimited practice rights when representing clients before the IRS.

 The Masters of Laws (LLM) Program